This article contains spoilers about Sunday's episode of Game of Thrones.

 This just further complicates Daenerys' internal struggles with how exactly she's going to approach taking control of the kingdoms.
 Now that she's a dragon short, her options are even more limited.

 "The biggest question this season for Dany is what side of the coin she’s on," she explained.
 "The unequivocal nature in choosing to be this aggressive is something you haven’t seen before.
-She’s practiced patience and has this savior-like quality, but now it’s game on."
+She’s practiced patience and has this saviour-like quality, but now it’s game on."

 We could not be more ready.